damians-filigran/docs/docs/usage/widgets.md

 Creating widgets on the [dashboard](dashboards.md) involves a four-step configuration process.
 By navigating through these configuration steps, users can design widgets that meet their specific requirements.

+To create a widget, click the (+) symbol in the bottom-right corner of the dashboard you wish to place it in.
+Note that you must have rights to edit the dashboard and create widgets.

 ## Widget configuration

 #### 1. Visualization